bigskysoftware/_hyperscript/www/docs.md

 </script>
 ```

-Note that there is also a way to include [inline javascript](#inline-js)
+Note that there is also a way to include [inline javascript](/commands/js)
-within a hyperscript function, for local optimizations.
+directly within a hyperscript body, for local optimizations.

 ## <a name="commands"></a>[Commands](#commands)

-Commands are the statements of the hyperscript langauge, and make up the body of functions, event handlers and so on.
-In
+Commands are the statements of the hyperscript langauge, and make up the bodies of functions, event handlers and so on.

-hyperscript, all commands start with a term, such as `add`, `remove` or `fetch`.
+In hyperscript, (almost) all commands start with a term, such as `add`, `remove` or `fetch`.

 Commands may be separated with a `then` keyword.
 This is recommended in one-liner event handlers but is not required.

-All commands may be followed by an `unless <expr>` that makes the command conditionally executed.
+Note that all commands may be followed by an `unless <expr>` that makes the command conditionally executed.

+### <a name="all-commands"></a>[All Commands](#all-commands)

+Below is a table of all commands available by default in the hyperscript language:

+{% include commands_table.md %}

 ### <a name="add"></a>[Add](#add)